zihao-lu/YOLO-reimplement-tensorflow/README.md

 https://pjreddie.com/projects/pascal-voc-dataset-mirror/

 I use PASCAL VOC2007.
 After download it, extract the data from the compressed file and change its name into  VOCtrainval_   Please modify the DATA_PATH in yolo/config.py according to your enviorment.
+Mine is '/home/luzihao/zihao_dataset/VOCtrainval_'

 Then， put the YOLO_small.ckpt into yolo/        Download it by this link :